 Each Port has its own control register, known as PAC which controls the input/output configuration.
 With this control register, each I/O pin with or without pull-high resistors can be reconfigured dynamically under software control.
 For the I/O pin to function as an input, the corresponding bit of the control register must be written as a "1".
 This will then allow the logic state of the input pin to be directly read by instructions.
 When the corresponding bit of the control register is written as a "0", the I/O pin will be setup as a CMOS output.
 If the pin is currently setup as an output, instructions can still be used to read the output register.
-However, it should be noted that the program will in fact only read the status of the output pin.
+However, it should be noted that the program will in fact only read the status of the output data latch and not the actual logic status of the output pin.